-Each year, it is estimated that around 207,000 children in the UK begin smoking with the 2011 General Lifestyle Survey of adult smokers revealing that nearly 40 per cent had begun smoking regularly before the age of 16 years[149, 150].
+Each year, it is estimated that around 207,000 children in the UK begin smoking.
+The 2011 General Lifestyle Survey of adult smokers revealing that nearly 40 per cent had begun smoking regularly before the age of 16 years[147, 148].

-Among children who try to smoke, an estimated 1/3 to 1/2 are likely to become regular smokers within two to three years (defined as smoking at least once cigarette per week)[36].
-However most children smoke considerably more than this with children classified as regular and occasional smokers smoking an average of 31.1 and 5 cigarettes per week respectively in 2014[36].
-As smoking-related diseases (e.g. Lung cancer, heart disease) are dose-dependent, children who smoke are therefore at greater risk of developing them.
+Among children who try to smoke, an estimated third to half are likely to become regular smokers within two to three years (defined as smoking at least once cigarette per week)[149].
+However most children smoke considerably more than this, with children classified as regular and occasional smokers smoking an average of 31.1, and 5 cigarettes per week respectively in 2014[149].
+As smoking-related diseases (e.g. lung cancer, heart disease) are dose-dependent, children who smoke are therefore at greater risk of developing them.

-In addition, children have a greater susceptibility to second hand smoke/passive smoking, with an increased risk of chest infections such as bronchitis and pneumonia, asthma attacks, middle-ear infections, decreased lung function, and 'cot death' (sudden infant death syndrome) observed in those exposed[150].
-Since smoke-free legislation was introduced in 2007, the primary source of exposure to tobacco smoke for young children is parental smoking[151].
+In addition, children have a greater susceptibility to second hand smoke/ passive smoking, with an increased risk of chest infections such as bronchitis and pneumonia, asthma attacks, middle-ear infections, decreased lung function, and 'cot death' (sudden infant death syndrome) observed in those exposed[148].
+Since smoke-free legislation was introduced in 2007, the primary source of exposure to tobacco smoke for young children is parental smoking[150].

 The Government's 2011 publication, Healthy Lives, Healthy People: a tobacco control plan for England, sets out a strategy for tackling tobacco in England with commitments to examine evidence in support of plain packaging for tobacco products, and to end display of tobacco products in shops by 2015.
-It also outlines clear goals to reduce smoking prevalence among adults from 21% to 18.5%, reduce rate of smoking among 15 year olds from 15% to 12%, and reduce smoking in pregnancy from 14% to 11%[152].
+It also outlines clear goals to reduce smoking prevalence among adults from 21% to 18.5%, reduce rate of smoking among 15 year olds from 15% to 12%, and reduce smoking in pregnancy from 14% to 11%[151].
 In addition, a ban on smoking in vehicles when a child or children are present, came into force on 1 October 2015.

-Following the gaps identified in the PHOF, the DH commissioned the What about YOUth?
-(WAY?) survey in 2014 with repeats planned every two years [153].
+Following the gaps identified in the PHOF, the DH commissioned the WAY survey in 2014 with repeats planned every two years[152].

-The figure below illustrates self-reported smoking prevalence in 15 year olds with young people in Newham reporting the lowest prevalence of cigarette smoking in contrast to London and England but similar to comparator boroughs[153].
+The figure below illustrates self-reported smoking prevalence in 15-year-olds with young people in Newham reporting the lowest prevalence of cigarette smoking in contrast to London and England but similar to comparator boroughs[152].